 25. U Beauty

-Tina Craig is the genius behind the popular fashion and lifestyle blog, BagSnob, but now she's also the genius behind the luxury skincare line U Beauty.
+Tina Craig is the genius behind the popular fashion and lifestyle blog BagSnob, but now, she's also the founder of luxury skincare line U Beauty.
 She created the brand after wanting to streamline her skincare routine.
 The products contain highly effective and nontoxic anti-aging ingredients—all packaged in recyclable materials.

-Yina is a wellness and beauty line that is inspired by Traditional Chinese Medicine.
-Licensed acupuncturist Angela Chau Gray and licensed TCM dermatologist Ervina Wu founded the brand to demystify and enliven Chinese Medicine.
+Yina is a wellness and beauty line that is inspired by traditional Chinese medicine (TCM).
+Licensed acupuncturist Angela Chau Gray and licensed TCM dermatologist Ervina Wu founded the brand to demystify and enliven Chinese medicine.
 Products include gua sha tools, serums, masks, and body treatments.